Apartment Viewing Etiquette

 Avoiding Overstay

-To ensure a successful negotiation, come prepared with research on comparable properties to support your points, demonstrating due diligence and persuasiveness.
+To ensure a successful negotiation of rental price, come prepared with research on comparable properties to support your points, demonstrating due diligence and persuasiveness.
 Show flexibility by suggesting alternative solutions or considering different lease terms that benefit both parties.

-Emphasize your strengths as a tenant, such as a steady income, good credit score, and rental history, to convince the landlord of your reliability and responsibility.
-Being transparent about your budget constraints helps the landlord understand your perspective and offer solutions that fit your financial circumstances.
+Emphasize your strengths as a person and a tenant, such as a steady income, good credit score, and rental history, to convince the landlord of your reliability and responsibility.
+Being transparent about your budget constraints helps the landlord understand your perspective on rent, and offer solutions that fit your financial circumstances.

 Valuing the Landlord’s Time

-Demonstrating respect for the landlord’s time is essential during the rental process.
+Demonstrating respect for the landlord or agent’s time is essential during the rental process.
 Refrain from frequently canceling or rescheduling appointments, which can be interpreted as a lack of commitment and a waste of the landlord’s valuable time.

 In the event that you must cancel or reschedule a meeting, it’s important to inform the landlord promptly, providing ample notice and a valid reason for the change.
 You can build a good relationship with the landlord and demonstrate your dependability as a potential tenant by considering their busy schedule and keeping lines of communication open.